 - Choose whether you want to appoint replacement attorneys if your chosen attorney is unable to act for you.

 - Limit the powers in the document, if there is something you don’t want the attorneys to do

 - Give guidance to your attorney about how you would like your affairs to be managed.

 Your chosen attorney should be a responsible person that you know and trust.
 However, if you do not have anyone suitable, we act as professional attorneys for many clients.
 If you appoint more than one attorney, it is vitally important that they get on and agree to work together.
 We work with many attorneys in dispute with each other, which could have been prevented if more thought had been given when a power of attorney was prepared.

 An attorney must be 18 or over, not have been declared bankrupt and have the mental capacity to fulfil their legal duties.

 Follow the Mental Capacity Act 2005 and supporting guidance and act in your best interests at all times

-Keep all of your money separate from their own.
+- Keep all of your money separate from your own.

-From a financial perspective, your assets may be frozen as without a Lasting Power of Attorney no one will have the legal authority to manage your affairs.
-In these circumstances an application will need to be made to the Court of Protection.
-Click here for more information.
+From a financial perspective, your assets may be frozen as without a Lasting Power of Attorney, no one will have the legal authority to manage your affair.
+In these circumstances, an application will need to be made to the Court of Protection.

-With regards to your health and welfare, without a Lasting Power of Attorney you may be surprised to know that a range of professionals will step in to take decisions on your behalf, rather than your family or friends.
+With regards to your health and welfare, without a Lasting Power of Attorney, you may be surprised to know that a range of professionals will step in to take decisions on your behalf, rather than your family or friends.
 This can include decisions about medical treatment, where you live and the type of care you receive and can lead to disputes between families and health and social care professionals.
-In these circumstances it may be appropriate to refer the matter to the Court of Protection and our specialist solicitors can provide advice and representation.
-Click here for more information.
+In these circumstances, it may be appropriate to refer the matter to the Court of Protection, and our specialist solicitors can provide advice and representation.
+Contact our team on 01926 354704 for more details